knrafto/MathSymbolsInput/README.md

 By default, macOS uses the last keyboard layout when an input method is active.
-So, to use your desired keyboard layout, activate the keyboard layout first and then the UnicodeInput input method.
+So, to use your desired keyboard layout, activate the keyboard layout first and then the MathSymbolsInput input method.